gustavz/DataChad/README.md

 1. Upload any `file` or enter any `path` or `url`
 2. The data source is detected and loaded into text documents
 3. The text documents are embedded using openai embeddings
-4. The embeddings are stored as a vector dataset to a datalake
+4. The embeddings are stored as a vector dataset to activeloop's database hub
 5. A langchain is created consisting of a LLM model (`gpt-3.5-turbo` by default) and the embedding database index as retriever
 6. When sending questions to the bot this chain is used as context to answer your questions
 7. Finally the chat history is cached locally to enable a [ChatGPT](https://chat.openai.com/) like Q&A conversation